VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 Note that this method can not be used like instance method, because the SortLib constructor gets only number or string arrays.

-13. removing of element from sorted array.
+13. Removing of element from sorted array.

 If you wish to delete some element from a sorted array, then the method which has to be used is the: